Kalmah: History

-In 1991, Pekka Kokko and Petri Sankala founded the metal band Ancestor.
-After Ancestor had recorded two demos, Antti Kokko joined the band as lead guitarist.
+In 1991, Pekka Kokko and Petri Sankala founded metal band Ancestor.
+After Ancestor had recorded two demos, lead guitarist Antti Kokko joined the band.
 In 1998, after five demos, Ancestor disbanded and Kalmah formed.
 The new band consisted of Pekka Kokko performing vocals and guitar, Antti Kokko on lead guitar, Pasi Hiltula on keyboards, Altti Veteläinen on bass, and Petri Sankala on drums.

-Kalmah began to write songs for a promotional CD entitled Svieri Obraza.
-With this demo, they acquired a recording contract with Spinefarm Records and headed to Tico-Tico Studios to record their debut album, Swamplord which was released in 2000.
+Kalmah wrote songs for the promotional CD Svieri Obraza.
+With this demo, they signed with Spinefarm Records and headed to Tico-Tico Studios to record their debut album, Swamplord, released in 2000.

 By November 2001, they returned to Tico-Tico Studios to record their second studio album, They Will Return.
-By this time, Veteläinen and Sankala were replaced by Timo Lehtinen on bass and Janne Kusmin on drums, respectively.
+By this time, Veteläinen and Sankala were replaced with bassist Timo Lehtinen and drummer Janne Kusmin, respectively.
 In 2002, Kalmah played shows in Finland and at Wacken Open Air.
 In February 2003, they recorded their third studio album, Swampsong.
-In 2004, keyboardist Pasi Hiltula left and was replaced by Marco Sneck.
+In 2004, keyboardist Pasi Hiltula left and was replaced with Marco Sneck.
 The band released The Black Waltz in 2006 and For the Revolution in 2008.
-Kalmah toured in Canada and Finland to promote the latter album.
+Kalmah toured Canada and Finland to promote the latter album.

 12 Gauge

 Kalmah's sixth studio album was released in Japan on 24 February 2010, Canada on 2 March, Europe on 3 March and North America on 6 April.

 Recording and mixing took place from May to August at Tico-Tico Studios in Finland, and mastering for the disc took place at the Cutting Room in Sweden.

 The track "Bullets Are Blind" was released in December 2009 on a two-CD collection included with the 35th anniversary issue of Soundi magazine.

-In March 2010, 12 Gauge became the first Kalmah album to be released on vinyl.
+In March 2010, 12 Gauge became the first Kalmah album released on vinyl.
 The album was mastered for vinyl by Joona Lukala, Noise for Fiction, and released by Svart Records in a limited run of 500 copies.

 Seventh Swamphony

-In 2012, Kalmah finished filming a new music video for their upcoming album, due to be released in 2013.
-The band have kept fans up to date with their process via social networking website Facebook by uploading different photos, as well as a short behind the scenes video from the day of filming their video.
-They also announced that they currently have six songs finished, and they plan to enter the studio in January 2013.
+In 2012, Kalmah finished filming a new music video for their upcoming album, to be released in 2013.
+The band kept fans up to date with their process via Facebook by uploading different photos, as well as a short behind-the-scenes video from the day of filming their video.
+They announced that they had six songs finished, and they planned to enter the studio in January 2013.

-The artwork for their seventh studio album will be created by artist Juha Vuorma, the man also behind the art of Kalmah's first 3 albums.
+The artwork for their seventh studio album was created by Juha Vuorma, the artist behind the art of Kalmah's first three albums.

-In April 2013, it was announced that the band will release their seventh studio album, Seventh Swamphony, on 17 June.
+In April 2013, it was announced that the band would release their seventh studio album, Seventh Swamphony, on 17 June.

 Palo

 Kalmah's eighth album, Palo, was released on 6 April 2018.
-A single from the album, "Evil Kin" was released on 9 February 2018.
+A single from the album, "Evil Kin", was released on 9 February 2018.